danielyang2000/danielyang2000/README.md

 - 🌱 I'm currently a fourth year student at the University of Texas at Austin
 - 🔭 I'm double majoring in computer engineering and mathematics, and minoring in computer science
 - ⚡ Fun fact: I can solve a 3 by 3 rubik's cube in 30 seconds
-- 😄 Just finished IT intern at Texas Instruments!!!
+- 😄 Just finished Application Developer intern at Texas Instruments!!!
 So much fun !!!
 <!--
 **danielyang2000/danielyang2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.